 Wendelstein 7-X at the Greifswald branch of IPP is a large stellarator with modular superconducting coils which enable steady state plasma operation in order to explore the reactor relevance of this concept.

-The main assembly of Wendelstein 7-X was concluded in 2014.
-Once all technical systems had been checked step by step the first plasma was produced on 10th December 2015.
+The main assembly of Wendelstein 7-X was concluded in 2014, the first plasma was produced on 10th December 2015.

 The spectacular tour as 360-degree panorama takes you through the experimentation hall, then into the plasma vessel and the beam duct, through which ten-megawatt microwaves are injected into the plasma.